 Some of Graves’ methods would be regarded as rather dubious when set against the heavy emphasis on ethics by today’s research academics.
 He did not tell his students what his intentions were but allowed them to think the various tests and exercises were part of their standard curriculum.
 He also observed them through 2-way mirrors and secretly tape-recorded them.

 In trying to make sense of the immense amount of data he was collecting, Graves initially tried to map it against Abraham Maslow’s Hierarchy of Needs (1943, 1956), with which he had been much impressed.
 Besides Maslow, he also conversed regularly with O J Harvey and David E Hunt (of Harvey, Schroeder & Hunt) – Hunt had been one of his students at Union – and Jack Calhoun, among others.

-As news of his work and the conclusions he was drawing began to spread in the 1960s and 1970s, Graves received invitations to work in industrial situations, educational institutions and with prison populations which enabled him to collect data from new and quite different population groups.
+As news of his work and the conclusions he was drawing began to spread in the 1960s and 1970s, Graves received invitations to work in industrial situations, educational institutions and with prison populations which enabled him to collect data from new and quite different population groups – thus reducing sample bias.

-Unfortunately Graves appears to have entertained some short-sighted C-P (RED) in his own thinking as he threw out a large amount of the original test materials, retaining only the collated results.
+Unfortunately Graves appears to have entertained some short-sighted C-P – the RED vMEME in Spiral Dynamics – in his own thinking as he threw out a large amount of the original test materials, retaining only the collated results.
 This has created difficulties in replicating and validating Graves’ project – already daunting due to its 30-year length and the sheer amount of data he collected.

 The results – an insight